ryjen/ryjen.github.io/content/post/deploy-docker-registry-in-dokku.md

 1. Create a new app named "registry" in dokku: `dokku apps:create registry`

+2. Go ahead an pull the docker registry image (using alpine for reduced size): `docker pull ses1er/alpine-registry`

+3. Now retag the image so dokku knows about it: `docker tag ses1er/alpine-registry dokku/registry`

+4. Deploy the image to dokku: `dokku tags:deploy registry`

+##### Configure the app

-2. Configure the local storage directory for the registry: `dokku config:set registry --no-restart REGISTRY_STORAGE_FILESYSTEM_ROOTDIRECTORY="/mydir/registry"`
+1. Configure the local storage directory for the registry: `dokku config:set --no-restart registry REGISTRY_STORAGE_FILESYSTEM_ROOTDIRECTORY="/container/dir/registry"`

-3. Now add an application mount point for the local storage directory: `dokku storage:mount registry /mydir/registry:/var/lib/registry`  *(note: the default container location is /var/lib/registry)*
+2. Now add an application mount point for the local storage directory: `dokku storage:mount registry /mydir/registry:/container/dir/registry`  *(note: the default container location is /var/lib/registry)*

-4. Next, remove the default http port mapping: `dokku proxy:ports-remove registry 80`
+3. Now remove the default http port mapping: `dokku proxy:ports-remove registry 80`

-5. And and a new one pointing to the repository: `dokku proxy:ports-add registry 80:5000 5000:5000`
+4. And and a new one pointing to the repository: `dokku proxy:ports-add registry 80:5000 5000:5000`

-6. Go ahead an pull the docker registry image (using alpine for reduced size): `docker pull ses1er/alpine-registry`

-7. Now retag the image so dokku knows about it: `docker tag ses1er/alpine-registry dokku/registry`

-8. Finally deploy the image to dokku: `dokku tags:deploy registry`

 ### Authorization